graphcore/examples/nlp/bert/pytorch/README.md

 pip3 install -r requirements.txt
 ```

+More detailed instructions on setting up your PyTorch environment are available in the [PyTorch quick start guide](https://docs.graphcore.ai/projects/pytorch-quick-start).

 ## Dataset setup
 The dataset used for pretraining is WIKI-103.
 It can be generated from a RAW dump of Wikipedia following a five step process.